I’m not a very artsy guy but this caught my eye in the Washington Post many years ago and I still remember it.

 It’s hard to discern what we should really listen to and what we should tune out.

-In today’s Gospel Jesus healed a man who couldn’t hear.
+In today’s Gospel Jesus healed a man who couldn’t hear or speak.

-The scholars tell us that this miracle is both real and symbolic.
+The scholars also tell us that this miracle is both real and symbolic.

 It was real because yes there was a real man whose hearing was restored